metaborg/ministatix.hs/doc/unification.md

 2. Call `unify n₃ n₄`, which builds the so called unification closure.

    Since the schema of the tow nodes are both functional, we check that the constructors match.
-   We take the union of the classes of `n₃` and `n₄`:
+   We take the union of the classes of `n₃` and `n₄` by linking one to the other.

-		n₀ ↠ n₁         -- link
+		n₀ ↦ x
-		n₁ ↠ n₂         -- link
+		n₁ ↦ y
 		n₂ ↦ g()
-		n₃ ↦ n₄
+		n₃ ↠ n₄
 		n₄ ↦ f(n₁, n₁)

    And recursively proceed on the pairs (`n₀, n₁`, `n₂, n₁`).